wpsharks/ubuntu-bootstrap/README.md

 The `vagrant-hostsupdater` plugin is the easiest way to get started.
 It's quite simple in that it merely updates the `/etc/hosts` file in macOS.
 This avoids any confusion.
 You can just `$ sudo vi /etc/hosts` and take a quick peek at what's been done after you `vagrant up` for the first time.

 However, unlike the more powerful Landrush plugin, `vagrant-hostsupdater` doesn't automatically assign a new IP for each VM instance that you bring up.
-Instead, the IP is established by the `Vagrantfile`, and in the WebSharks Ubuntu Bootstrap (if you run the `vagrant-hostsupdater` plugin), your VM's IP address will always be the default hard-coded: `192.168.42.42`
+Instead, the IP is established by the `Vagrantfile`, and in the Ubuntu Bootstrap (if you run the `vagrant-hostsupdater` plugin), your VM's IP address will always be the default hard-coded: `192.168.42.42`

 You may eventually want to run multiple VMs at the same time; i.e., you'll need multiple IP addresses.
 To accomplish this with the `vagrant-hostsupdater` plugin you'll need to edit the [`Vagrantfile`](Vagrantfile) manually.
 Bump the IP from `192.168.42.42` (default), to `192.168.42.43`, `192.168.42.44`, etc. — for each of your additional VM instances.